tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 `Object` class.

 ### Entities
-The situation with entities is a little more complicatedf than the objects.
+Entities are a little more complicated than objects.
+They have associated action sets.
 ```
 "main_1": {
     "agent": "gym_novel_gridworlds2.agents.RandomAgent",